Tony Gordon: Backstory

-Prior to arriving in Weatherfield, Tony was born in Scotland in 1971, followed by his younger brother Patrick.
+Prior to arriving in Weatherfield, Tony was born in Glasgow in 1971, followed by his younger brother Patrick.
 His father had a heart attack aged 39.
-Tony, however, had witnessed this, but didn't phone an ambulance as he felt his mother didn't need his father.
+Tony, however, had witnessed this, but didn't phone an ambulance as he felt his mother was better off without him.
 His grandfather had died aged 42 from a heart attack.
 In 1998, Tony married Lindsay (Susie Amy), who later had an affair with his brother, Patrick.
 Tony was a womaniser and only cared about money and mostly himself.
 He had run a business known as "Gordons Catalogues", and was also a property developer.
 In 2006, Tony and Lindsay divorced although she thought that he would eventually come back to her.

 2007–2010

 Tony arrives in Coronation Street in September 2007 as the owner of a clothing firm, giving a contract to Carla Connor (Alison King) and Liam Connor's (Rob James-Collier) lingerie factory Underworld.

 He was unpopular with local residents for commissioning a new housing development in the area, destroying a bat roost in the process, much to the anger of bat enthusiast Roy Cropper (David Neilson).
 Planning to expand the Underworld factory, Tony attempts to convince shopkeeper Rita Sullivan (Barbara Knox) and mechanic Kevin Webster (Michael Le Vell) to sell their properties to him.
 When Kevin refuses, Tony enlists his friend Jimmy Dockerson (Robert Beck) to sabotage his business and persuades Kevin's daughter, Rosie Webster, to give him the garage accounts.
 He also bullies elderly resident Jed Stone (Kenneth Cope) out of his home, wanting to redevelop the site.